Shot Peening has a strong track record as an effective and economical method of extending component life and performance

 Shot peening is a method of improving the surface properties of metal components and machines

-Shot peening works by impacting a surface with shot (round metallic, glass, or ceramic particles) with enough force to create a deformation in the surface.
+Shot peening works by using compressed air to impact a surface with shot (small spherical metallic, glass, or ceramic particles) with enough force to create a deformation or small indentation in the metal surface.
 It is often is used to strengthen components like steel automobile crankshafts and connecting rods.
 In architecture, it provides a muted finish to the metal.
 Manufacturing processes have a significant effect on the fatigue properties of parts with part failure often due to residual tensile stress during operations.

 Choose the most versatile option for strengthening your components so that you get exactly what you need from our service